espresso-licensing/Update-Scripts/README.md

   require_once plugin_dir_path( __FILE__ ).'class.plugin-wp-updatr.php';
 }
 ```
-Instantiate the WPUpdatrLicenseControl Class with your customer's `$license_key` and `$product_key`.
+Instantiate the WPUpdatrPlugins Class with your customer's `$license_key` and `$product_key`.
 Make use of namespacing to ensure that no conflicts arise between your plugin and others.
 Change `myPluginAlias` to something unique to your plugin.
 ```php
 use WPUpdatrPlugins as myPluginAlias;
 new myPluginAlias\WPUpdatrPlugins( $license_key, $product_key );